amirabdelhak/CarNest/README.md

 # CarNest API

-CarNest is a comprehensive RESTful API for a car marketplace built with ASP.NET Core 8.0, designed using Clean Architecture principles and implementing complete Role-Based Access Control (RBAC).
+CarNest is a comprehensive RESTful API for a car marketplace built with ASP.NET Core 8.0.
+The solution implements a robust **Layered Architecture** to ensure separation of concerns, maintainability, and scalability, featuring complete Role-Based Access Control (RBAC).

 ## Overview

-CarNest provides a robust backend for a multi-role car marketplace application.
-It supports user registration and authentication, car listings with multiple images, favorites management, and structured catalog data (makes, models, body types, fuel types, and locations).
-The system is designed for scalability, maintainability, and clear separation of concerns.
+CarNest provides a backend for a multi-role car marketplace application.
+It supports user registration and authentication, detailed car listings with multiple images and specifications, favorites management, and structured catalog data.

 ## Features

 ### Core Functionality

-- Multi-image support for car listings (stored as JSON, with file management)
-- Full CRUD support for core entities (Cars, Favorites, Categories, etc.)
+- **Layered Architecture**: Organized into DAL, BLL, Shared, and Presentation projects.
-- Role-Based Access Control (RBAC) with distinct permissions
+- **Role-Based Access Control (RBAC)**: Distinct permissions for Admins, Vendors, and Customers.
-- JWT-based authentication and authorization
-- Clean Architecture with clear layering (DAL, BLL, Presentation)
-- File upload handling with validation (size, type, count, MIME)
+- **JWT Authentication**: Secure, token-based authentication with configurable expiry.
+- **Advanced Car Listings**: Support for multiple images, license verification, and detailed specs.
+- **File Management**: robust handling of image uploads (cars & licenses) with validation.
+- **Approval Workflow**: System for Admins to approve or reject car listings.
-- Pagination and advanced filtering support
+- **Search & Filter**: Advanced pagination and filtering capabilities.
-- Ready-to-use Swagger documentation

-### Car Features
+### Car Specifications

 - **Condition**: New or Used
-- **Gear Type**: Manual or Automatic
+- **Transmission**: Manual or Automatic
+- **Drivetrain**: FWD, RWD, AWD, or 4WD
+- **Engine**: Capacity (Liters) and Horsepower
+- **Appearance**: Exterior and Interior colors
-- **Mileage tracking** for used cars
+- **History**: Mileage tracking and inspection dates for used cars
-- **Last inspection date** support
+- **Verification**: Mandatory car license image upload
+- **Status**: Pending → Approved / Rejected workflow

-### User Roles and Permissions
+### User Roles

 #### Admin

-- Can view all cars
+- Full access to all cars (Approved, Pending, Rejected).
-- Can create cars with images
-- Can update any car
-- Can delete any car
+- Manage car approvals (Approve/Reject listings).
-- Can register new admins
-- Can manage all system entities and reference data
+- Create and manage system-wide data (Makes, Models, etc.).
+- Register new Admins.

 #### Vendor

-- Can view only their own cars
-- Can create cars with images
-- Can update only their own cars
+- Create and manage their own car listings.
-- Can delete only their own cars
+- View only their own cars.
-- Cannot modify other vendors' cars
+- Updates to cars reset status to "Pending" for re-approval.

 #### Customer

-- Can view all cars
+- View approved car listings.
+- Manage a personal "Favorites" list.
-- Can view car details
+- View car details (excluding sensitive license data).
-- Can add cars to favorites
-- Can view their favorites
-- Can remove cars from favorites
-- Cannot create, update, or delete cars

 ## Architecture

-The solution follows Clean Architecture and is organized into distinct layers:
+The solution is organized into four distinct projects:

 ```
 CarNest/